 Stage IIA describes a tumor larger than 4 cm but 5 cm or less in size that has not spread to the nearby lymph nodes.

 Stage III lung NETs are classified as either stage IIIA, IIIB, or IIIC.
-The stage is based on the size of the tumor and which lymph nodes the cancer has spread to.
+The stage is based on the location and size of the tumor and which lymph nodes the cancer has spread to.
 Stage III cancers have not spread to other distant parts of the body.

 Stage IVA cancer has spread within the chest, such as the opposite lung or the lining of the heart or lung, and/or has spread to only 1 area outside of the chest.